ransome1/sleek/.github/ISSUE_TEMPLATE/bug_report.md

 4. See error

 **Do you see any error entries in sleeks developer tools?**
 While sleek is open press Ctrl + Shift + I which will open the developer tools.
-Select the tab "Console" and check if any error entries are written, while you provoke the bug.
+If the shortcut doesn't work, press the Alt key, select the tab "About" and select the developer tools.
+In the dev tools select the tab "Console" and check if any error entries are written, while you provoke the bug.

 **Expected behavior**
 A clear and concise description of what you expected to happen.